 Charity is always an important part of the Biennale and Lady Sophie will be the ideal patron to help raise awareness for the Charity raffle held during the opening in which fashions items from international designers such as Emporio Armani, Versace, Hugo Boss, Calvin Klein and Michael Kors can be won.

-This year, the Biennale will present a project that eloquently connects the worlds of art, virtual reality and mental health to raise funds for Age UK and the Salvation Army in collaboration with the Rotary Club of Kensington and Chelsea.
+This year, the Biennale will present a project that eloquently connects the worlds of art, virtual reality and mental health to raise funds for Age UK and the Rotary Club of Kensington and Chelsea.
 The Biennale will showcase a wonderful 5 year project by Dominic Green M.A FHEA and Danny Bacchus M.A FHEA of Sheffield Hallam University in which they utilise virtual reality to communicate the life of a person with mental health problems.
 The project was realised with artist Marcel Schreur, thirty year oral cancer and seven year vascular dementia survivor.
 The aim is to raise awareness and to allow people to experience what it is like to have a serious mental issue.

 Lady Sophie will introduce the charitable cause to the Biennale guests and will be the first person to experience the Virtual Reality creation on the 22nd May.
 The project will be explained by Dominic Green M.A FHEA and Danny Bacchus M.A FHEA.
 The VR experience will be open to the public the day after the opening, the 23rd May.